Iran’s Coming Clash With Germany

 Since August, Germany has approved over $100 million worth of weapons exports to Israel.
 It has been Israel’s second-largest arms exporter for decades.

 But the United States exports way more to Israel.
-Hezbollah is still talking with the U.S. The Houthis have skirmishes with the U.S. and the UK.
-But it is apparently Germany worrying both groups.
+Hezbollah is still talking with the U.S. The Houthis have skirmishes with the U.S. and the United Kingdom, but it is apparently Germany worrying both groups.

 Last year, Germany gave Iran an ultimatum of its own.
-Days after Hamas’s October 7 massacre, German Chancellor Olaf Scholz gave Hezbollah a stern threat.
+Days after Hamas’s October 7 massacre, German Chancellor Olaf Scholz warned Hezbollah.
 “Hezbollah must not intervene in the conflict,” he said on October 12.
-He said five days later, “I expressly warn Hezbollah and Iran not to intervene in the conflict.”
+Five days later, he emphasized the message: “I expressly warn Hezbollah and Iran not to intervene in the conflict.”

 Mr. Flurry then asked: “Is it possible they are afraid of Germany?”